loitd/vue-quicktemplate/README.md

 # vue-quick-template
 Vue.JS quick template with all for quick and handy start:
-* Mobile-first designed components/pages: Login, Simple CRUD, Navbar, Sidebar, ...
+* Mobile-first designed components/pages: Login, Simple CRUD, Navbar, Sidebar, Google Authentication, ...
 * Progressive Web Application (PWA) ready (see all capable of PWA compared to Natives: https://whatwebcando.today/),
 * Very detail comments about all things (Readable code)
 * Preconfigured intergration with `CircleCI`, `Codecov`, `Travis-CI` (with pre-running-configures).
 Right now this repo is using Travis but Circle CI is also preconfigured.